generoi/bedrock/README.md

 * PHP >= 5.6
 * Composer - [Install](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
+* Ansible 2.2.0.0 or higher
+* Vagrant 1.8.7 or higher
+* An updated verison of VirtualBox (on OS X)
+* node
+* yarn
+* bundler

 ## Installation

+### Local development

+    git clone --recursive git@github.com:generoi/<example-project>.git <example-project>
+    cd <example-project>

+    # Setup git hooks
+    git config core.hooksPath "vendor/generoi/git-hooks/hooks"

+    # Set the GitHub OAuth token for generoi-deploy (check any of our managed
+    # sites composer.json for the value).
+    # $ composer config github-oauth.github.com abcdefghijklmnopqrstuvwxyz

+    # Install dependencies
+    bundle
+    composer install

+    # Setup the ENV variables (pre-configured for the VM)
+    cp .env.example .env

+    # Build the VM
+    vagrant up

+    # To sync files from your computer to the virtual machine, run
+    vagrant rsync-auto

+    # Install theme dependencies
+    cd web/app/themes/example
+    yarn
+    composer install

+#### Add SSH configurations for the remote hosts

+For you to be able to access the remote hosts with WP-CLI you need to add the following to your `~/.ssh/config` file.

+    Host <example-project>.dev
+      StrictHostKeyChecking no
+      IdentityFile ~/.vagrant.d/insecure_private_key
+      ForwardAgent yes

+    Host <example-project>.fi
+      ForwardAgent yes
+      ProxyCommand ssh deploy@minasithil.genero.fi nc %h %p 2> /dev/null

+#### Using WP-CLI locally

+Install WP-CLI

+    composer global require wp-cli/wp-cli

+Usage (eg how to import a db from local)

+    wp @dev db cli < dump.sql

+### minasanor.genero.fi

+#### Clone the git repo

+Do this in you /var/www/u/USERNAME/ forlder on the dev server, unless you use a VM on your own machine with vagrant, than this will be the "site" folder....

+    git clone --recursive git@github.com:generoi/<example-project>.git <example-project>

+#### Fetch what is needed

+Fetch both the needed php (to build the site with its plugins and fetch wp core) and ruby code (that capistrano needs) by running

+    bundle
+    composer install

+    cd web/app/themes/<example-project>
+    yarn
+    composer install

+if composer complains, do the composer udpate using the `--ignore-platform-reqs` flag

+    composer update --ignore-platform-reqs

+if capistrano complains that somethings is missing, it might be that you need to run bundle again if the Capfile has been updated what it requires but it has not yet been fetched

+#### Set up database and Wordpress

 1. Create a new project in a new folder for your project: